Ether: Dehydration of alcohols

-This direct nucleophilic substitution reaction requires elevated temperatures (about 125 °C).
-The reaction is catalyzed by acids, usually sulfuric acid.
-The method is effective for generating symmetrical ethers, but not unsymmetrical ethers, since either OH can be protonated, which would give a mixture of products.
-Diethyl ether is produced from ethanol by this method.
-Cyclic ethers are readily generated by this approach.
+This direct nucleophilic substitution reaction requires elevated temperatures (about 125 °C), and an acid catalyst, usually sulfuric acid.
+The method is effective for generating symmetrical or cyclic ethers, but not asymmetric, acyclic ethers.
+Either OH can be protonated, which would give a mixture of products.

+Industrially, diethyl ether is produced from ethanol this way.

+The dehydration route often requires conditions incompatible with delicate molecules.
 Elimination reactions compete with dehydration of the alcohol: